Prevenient grace: Developments

-In Catholic theology
+In Roman Catholic theology

 The Second Council of Orange of 529 stated that faith, though a free act, resulted even in its beginnings from the grace of God, enlightening the human mind and enabling belief.

 In canon 18 it is said "That grace is preceded by no merits.
 A reward is due to good works, if they are performed; but grace, which is not due, precedes, that they may be done [St. Prosper]."
 In canon 23 it is said that God prepares our wills that they may desire the good.
-Canon 25 states, "In every good work, it is not we who begin… but He (God) first inspires us with faith and love of Him, through no preceding merit on our part."
+Canon 25 states, "In every good work, it is not we who begin... but He (God) first inspires us with faith and love of Him, through no preceding merit on our part."

-Prevenient grace was discussed in the fifth chapter of the sixth session of the Council of Trent (1545–63) which used the phrase: "a Dei per dominum Christum Iesum praeveniente gratia" rendered "a predisposing grace of God through Jesus Christ".
+Prevenient grace was discussed in the fifth chapter of the sixth session of the Council of Trent (1545–1563) which used the phrase: "a Dei per dominum Christum Iesum praeveniente gratia" rendered "a predisposing grace of God through Jesus Christ".
 Those who turned from God by sins are disposed by God's grace to turn back and become justified by freely assenting to that grace.

 The Catechism of the Catholic Church (1992) explains, "No one can say 'Jesus is Lord' except by the Holy Spirit.
 Every time we begin to pray to Jesus it is the Holy Spirit who draws us on the way of prayer by his prevenient grace."